marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Possible to get and see information about "content, which not planned to be visible to certain user";

-And for this - possible to use only "user's browser" and action for GET content (what should be covered).
+Need to use only "user's browser" and action for GET content (what should be covered).

 Not enough checks, protection-checks and also some mistakes with design of it.